Cozy Mystery, Joss Miller Mysteries

 An awkward quiet settled on us.

-I wanted to ask why, but I felt Fay’s stare before I glanced at my boss.
-I caught Fay’s slight head nod.
+I wanted to ask why, but I felt Fay’s stare before I glanced at my boss and caught her slight head shake.

-Lily must have seen it too because she grimaced.
+Lily must have seen it too.
+She grimaced.
 “It’s fine, Fay.
-Everybody is going to be asking questions especially if I start showing my face more regularly.”
+Everybody is going to be asking questions, especially when I start showing my face more regularly.”

 Questions?
 About what?